The Eatwell Guide

-The eatwell plate is a policy tool that defines the Governments recommendations on healthy diets.
+The Eatwell Guide is a policy tool that defines the Governments recommendations on healthy diets.
 It makes healthy eating easier to understand by giving a visual representation of the types and proportions of foods needed for a healthy and well balanced diet.

-Eating a healthy and well balanced diet in line with the eatwell plate can help improve your overall health and well being.
+Eating a healthy and well balanced diet in line with the Eatwell Guide can help improve your overall health and well being.
 It can also help protect against heart disease, diabetes, osteoporosis, bowel disease and certain cancers.

 You don’t need to get this balance of foods right at every meal, however it is a good idea to try to get this overall balance right over the period of a day or even a week.

-The eatwell plate is appropriate advice for most people including people of all ethnic origins and people who are of a healthy weight or overweight.
+The Eatwell Guide is appropriate advice for most people including people of all ethnic origins and people who are of a healthy weight or overweight.
 It is also suitable for vegetarians.

 However, it does not apply to children under two years of age because they have different needs.
-Between the ages of two and five, children should gradually move to eating the same foods as the rest of the family, in the proportions shown on the eatwell plate.
+Between the ages of two and five, children should gradually move to eating the same foods as the rest of the family, in the proportions shown on the Eatwell Guide.
 Please see the links below for advice for under-twos.

 Main Food Groups